 This record-breaking IPO has become the first dual listing of a Cayman company on both the Stock Exchange of Hong Kong and SSE STAR Market, and the largest A Shares IPO in China since the listing of Agricultural Bank of China in 2010.

 The SSE STAR Market was established in June 2019 as a new fundraising platform.
 It has multiple missions including enhancing the capability to serve technology innovation and accumulating experience for the construction of the capital market infrastructure.
 As of July 2020, 140 companies are listed on the SSE STAR Market.

 Partner Christopher Bickley and Legal Manager Rowan Wu of Conyers’ Hong Kong office advised on the matter, working alongside All Bright Law Offices, Fangda Partners and Slaughter & May.

 This matter won the China Business Law Journal’s Deals of the Year 2020.
-This was also nominated at the ALB Hong Kong Law Awards 2021 for Equity Market Deal of the Year.
+It has also been shortlisted at the ALB China Law Awards 2021 for Equity Market Deal of the Year.